-The Vision Conservation and Readiness Program (VCRP) at all sites consists of three program elements:
+The Vision Conservation and Readiness Program (VCRP) at all sites consists of three elements:

 - Occupational vision has the goal of ensuring that military and civilian employees have the necessary vision readiness to work safely, efficiently, and comfortably.
-The major scope of occupational vision includes:
+The scope of Occupational Vision includes:

 - Determination of job vision standards for effective and efficient visual performance;